 To Create is Human

-Art is a uniquely human creation.
-Much as been made, as of late, of technological advances that purport to create art without the need for a pesky human.
+Much has been made, as of late, of technological advances that purport to create art without the need for a pesky human.
 Always imitating, AI “art” lacks soul.
 It can be seen in the dead eyes, the uncanny valley features, the samey grammatical structure that screams to the heavens that no human directly crafted the image or text offered up.